neopragma/python-unit-testing/docs/presentation-notes.md

 ## Manual testing

 "Real" testing can't be automated, but is still important.
 We'll talk about a technique called Exploratory Testing later.
 As information about the behavior of the application is discovered through testing, we can often capture it in the form of executable checks once we understand what to expect and how to set up the conditions for the behavior in a repeatable way.

+## What's a "unit?"

+_group discussion_

+A source of confusion about unit testing is the fact there's no generally-accepted or standard definition of "software unit."
+Let participants discuss this and see if different opinions emerge.
+Guide them toward the understanding that we usually think of a software unit as _small_.

 ## Michael Feathers' rules for a unit test